renggli/dart-xml/README.md

 ### Building

-To build a new XML document use an `XmlBuilder`.
-The builder implements a small set of methods to build complete XML trees.
+While it is possible to instantiate and compose `XmlDocument`, `XmlElement` and `XmlText` nodes manually, the `XmlBuilder` provides a simple fluent API to build complete XML trees.
 To create the above bookshelf example one would write:

 ```dart
 final builder = xml.XmlBuilder();